 It’s as Buckley said, “Life can’t be all bad when for ten dollars you can buy all the Beethoven sonatas and listen to them for ten years.”

 One man became a billionaire because he created a product that satisfied millions of people all over the world, and that item allows us to listen to every Beethoven sonata for free.
 Yep, life ain’t half bad.
-Conservatives need to shout this to the heavens, not routinely lambaste the system that has lifted more people out of poverty than any other in human history.We value your comments!
-Please weigh in on our comment section below.
+Conservatives need to shout this to the heavens, not routinely lambaste the system that has lifted more people out of poverty than any other in human history.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com